Those face lotions, creams and cleansers. They’re on the store shelves, so surely they’re safe, right?

 The bad news is that these ingredients are also used in industrial applications, and they can be irritating to the skin.
-Over time, they can actually make your skin and hair dryer, which can result in long-term damage and accelerated aging.
+In time, they can make your skin and hair dryer, which can result in long-term damage and accelerated aging.

 Preservatives used in cosmetic products help to keep them free of bacteria and other dangerous microorganisms.
 Unfortunately, many of them have been found to release formaldehyde into the air.
 If you inhale it, that’s not good news, as formaldehyde is a carcinogen.

 Watch out for DMDM hydantoin, diazolidinyl urea, imidazolidinyl urea, methanamine, quaternium-15 and sodium hydroxymethylglycinate.

 When companies make cosmetic products, they usually do so in big factories where large amounts of ingredients are mixed into final solutions by machines.
 We call this the “manufacturing process,” and unfortunately, it can create potentially dangerous by-products.

 These by-products often include dioxins, which are known hormone disruptors.
 They’ve also been linked to nervous system disorders, birth deformities and even cancer.
 You won’t find the word “dioxin” on the label, however, because it’s not an official ingredient included in the product — it is formed as a result of the product’s production.

 Common cosmetic ingredients that can produce dioxins include triclosan, PEGs and sulfate-based cleansers.
 Your best bet is to avoid these ingredients to cut down your exposure to dioxins.

 These are petroleum-based compounds that help your moisturizers and lotions to penetrate the skin better and get down into the deeper layers.
 They can also help thicken a solution and keep the ingredients mixed properly.